 However, a Wildcard SSL certificate is a little different and this is when I found Mat and Sean's post very helpful and I am taking from them to add my 2 cents.

-Along the way of following their posts I found that the IBM required tool only runs on a 32 bit Windows environment.
-Let's just say were it not or my TV PC, I would have to create a VM just to run this tool.
+Along the way of following their posts, I found that the IBM required tool only runs on a 32 bit Windows environment.
+Let's just say were it not for my TV PC, I would have to create a VM just to run this tool.

 You have been warned.

 Everything else runs on 64 bit and you will need your Domino server and your Admin Client accessible.

 EDIT from Chuck's Comment below: You should be using at least a 9.0.1FP6 Notes client, not necessarily an Admin client but you may find it easier to do so.

 This is how we include a wildcard 4096 bit cert issued from a registrar with a .PFX and .CSR file into Domino.
 (Always make sure to get the password used for the key, you WILL need it.)

 What do you do with a .PFX file?
 You convert it into a .PEM file using OpenSSL.

 EDITED Nov 30, 2017 NOTE: If you have a .pfx file, an IBM technote makes this much easier than the steps below. https://www-01.ibm.com/support/docview.wss?uid=swg21701425 but I will leave it all for those who want to know more.
 Thanks Ted H. for the link.

 What?
 Why?
 Never mind that now, but the steps to do the magic are below: